lsst-dm/dmtn-020/index.rst

   <sec-loe>`, this does not imply that other work cannot be charged here.
   Indeed, where possible management activities *should* be scheduled as epics with concrete deliverables in this element rather than being handled as LOE.
+- The epic should be at an appropriate level of granularity.
+While short epics (a few SPs) may be suitable for some activities, in general epics will describe a few months of developer-time.
+Epics allocated multiple hundreds of story points are likely too broad to be accurately estimated.

 The :ref:`Project Controls Specialist <sec-contacts>` will automatically pull information from JIRA to populate :term:`PMCS` with the plan.